Instrumentation and PLC Systems (BSc) (Part-time)

 Each year consists of two semesters: the first semester runs from September to January; and the second semester runs from February to June.

-Single module certification within the Bachelor of Science in Applied Physics & Instrumentation.
+Single module certification within the Bachelor of Science in Instrumentation and PLC Systems.

-The major award of the Bachelor of Science in Applied Physics & Instrumentation (Level 7 on the National Framework of Qualifications) will be received by students who successfully complete the course programme.
+The major award of the Bachelor of Science in Instrumentation and PLC Systems (Level 7 on the National Framework of Qualifications) will be received by students who successfully complete the course programme.